Moorgreen Icon

 Alongside our focus on the sustainable development of our new facility we have made significant improvements at our current sites:

-• 80% of all lighting fittings at City Road have already transitioned to LED.
+• 80% of all lighting fittings at City Road have already been transitioned to LED.

 • At Brent Cross, Hoxton, and Stratford, LED installations reached 100% coverage within the last three to four years.

-At our Stratford site, we removed the fossil fuel boilers and replaced with air source heat pumps and solar systems alongside electric based cooling systems.
+• At our Stratford site, we removed the fossil fuel boilers and replaced with air source heat pumps and solar systems alongside electric cooling systems.

-In 2025, we also began working with CollectEco, an organisation that redistributes surplus, high-quality office furniture and equipment to avoid waste.
-Through this partnership, we sourced refurbished furnishings across the trust, reducing environmental impact while supporting circular economy principles.
+In 2018, we also began working with CollectEco, an organisation that redistributes surplus,high- quality office furniture and equipment to avoid waste.
+Through this partnership, we sourced refurbished furnishings across the trust, to significantly reduce procurement costs and carbon associated with the purchase of new kit while supporting circular economy principles.

 City Road’s environmental achievements were also quantified through its SmartCarbon rating of 23.24, a clear benchmark demonstrating our energy performance relative to sector peers.